Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: A partial QMC convergence result

 Theorem \ref{th:hybrid_QMC_conv} states that the statistical error introduced by approximating $\E[P]$ with our hybrid QMC technique can be split in two terms, where the former is the statistical error of a pure randomized QMC estimator and might converge faster than $O(N^{-1/2})$ and the second is a standard MC error correction term that exhibits the usual Monte Carlo rate, but decays geometrically as the Haar level increases.
 This splitting of the error directly relates to the splitting of white noise as the first term only depends on the truncation $\W_\mathscr{L}$.
 If $\W_\mathscr{L}$ well approximates $\W$, then we expect a pure QMC rate in the pre-asymptotic regime, while if the approximation is poor (small $\mathscr{L}$), then only a $O(N^{-1/2})$ rate can be expected.

+\begin{remark} Another way of interpreting our hybrid approach is that we are splitting white noise into a smooth part $\W_\mathscr{L}$ and a rough part $\W_R$.
+QMC is effective at reducing the statistical error coming from the smooth part, but performs poorly when approximating the rough part and we are better off with directly using pseudo-random points.
+This aspect was experimentally investigated in \cite{Beentjes2018} and can be seen as another instance of the \emph{effective dimensionality} principle mentioned in section \ref{sec:background}. \end{remark}

-As we see in section \ref{sec:MLQMC_num_res}, even if the asymptotic rate is still $O(N^{-1/2})$, large gains are still obtained in practice in the pre-asymptotic QMC-like regime, especially in a MLQMC setting where not that many samples are needed on the finest levels.
+As we see in section \ref{sec:MLQMC_num_res}, even if the asymptotic rate is still $O(N^{-1/2})$, large gains are still obtained in practical experiments in the pre-asymptotic QMC-like regime, especially in a MLQMC setting where not that many samples are needed on the finest levels.